Alamofire/Alamofire/Documentation/Usage.md

 #### `URLSessionTaskMetrics`

-Alamofire gathers `URLSessionTaskMetrics` for every `Request`. `URLSessionTaskMetrics` encapsulate some fantastic statistical information about the underlying network connection and request and response timing.
+Alamofire gathers `URLSessionTaskMetrics` for every `Request`. `URLSessionTaskMetrics` encapsulate some fantastic statistical information about the underlying network connection, request and response timing.

 ```swift
 AF.request("https://httpbin.org/get").responseDecodable(of: DecodableType.self) { response in